vinhub/inequality/readme.md

 ## Other Notes

+Many thanks to [@supertommy](https://github.com/supertommy) for creating the [Phaser3 + TypeScript + Parcel Template](https://github.com/ourcade/phaser3-typescript-parcel-template) that helped me get started with this project.

 [parcel-plugin-clean-easy](https://github.com/lifuzhao100/parcel-plugin-clean-easy) is used to ensure only the latest files are in the `dist` folder.
 You can modify this behavior by changing `parcelCleanPaths` in `package.json`.

 [parcel-plugin-static-files](https://github.com/elwin013/parcel-plugin-static-files-copy#readme) is used to copy static files from `public` into the output directory and serve it.
 You can add additional paths by modifying `staticFiles` in `package.json`.